Skip to main content

 Incident transparency

-Pulse is in private beta.
+Pulse is in early access.
 We have not had a public production incident yet.
 When we do, it shows up here, as a Sev-1 or Sev-2 with date, impact, time-to-resolution, and a link to the postmortem in the changelog.
 We don’t bury incidents.

 no incidents to report